portdebarcelona/OpenInfoAPI-Ports/README.md

 The main target of the Fund is to actively ***promote and incorporate disruptive or incremental innovation*** as a competitiveness, efficiency, sustainability, security and protection element, in the Spanish public and private logistics-ports sector, to facilitate its transition towards economy 4.0.

-Ports 4,0 will ***stimulate the creation or consolidation of a fabric of emergent companies*** (Startups), spin-offs or new business lines, within the technological scope, in existing companies developing innovative market-driven products, services or processes for the ports logistics sector.
+Ports 4,0 will ***stimulate the creation or consolidation of a factory of emergent companies*** (Startups), spin-offs or new business lines, within the technological scope, in existing companies developing innovative market-driven products, services or processes for the ports logistics sector.